 price adjustment during the life of the contract.
 Contracts typically

-provide that an escalation is to apply in both an upward and downward
+provide that a price adjustment is to apply in both an upward and downward

 direction.
 On occasion, however, contracts stipulate that the base

 price is a price floor and that prices can only rise.
 In addition,

 some contracts specify that no price adjustments are to be made until

 Example of Price Adjustment Procedures

 Suppose a manufacturer of widgets enters into a long-term sales